ASchwantes/geedataextract/README.md

 * **Consider using the 'scalePix' parameter**.

   + If you need to take a spatial average across a plot, then you will need to consider the scale of the imagery.
 If the size of your plot/polygon is much smaller than the spatial resolution of your imagery (scale) then reduce the scale, by using the optional parameter 'scalePix'.
 Or provide centroids for your plots instead of taking a spatial average.
 GEE functions take the weighted average within a polygon; however any pixels that are not 50% within the polygon are not included in the averaging.
 If your scale is much larger than your plot, all your output tables will be full of NAs.
-  + Similiarly, to take a value at a point, for environmental data at fine-scales, we'd recommend reducing the 'scalePix'.
+  + Similarly, to take a value at a point, for environmental data at fine-scales, we'd recommend reducing the 'scalePix'.
 If the scalepix is set to the resolution of the environmental data (the default in our functions), GEE functions will often give a value of a point that is shifted by up to the value of scalePix.
 Therefore, if you want to avoid a point shift, then reduce 'scalePix' to a value less than the spatial resolution of the dataset (the default in our functions).

 ### Below we provide descriptions for downloading data as well as suggested citations